Kurdish forces seize Iraq's Sinjar town from Islamic State

 Yazidis of all ages came to take part in the battle, some returning from abroad.
 A few men were more than 70 years old, and a commander said he had turned away a boy of 17.

-Avdel Khalaf Assaf, a 65-year-old man with a long grey beard, had volunteered to fight.
+Avdel Khalaf Assaf, a 65-year-old man with a long gray beard, had volunteered to fight.

 "Even those who don't have weapons should come and bring a stick to beat the enemy," he said.